LoopringSecondary/relay/LOOPRING_RELAY_API_SPEC_V2.md

   - `hash` - The transaction hash.
   - `blockNumber` - The number of the block which contains the transaction.
   - `value` - The amount of transaction involved.
-  - `type` - The transaction type, like wrap/unwrap, transfer/receive.
+  - `type` - The transaction type, like convert, transfer/receive.
   - `status` - The current transaction status.
 2. `pageIndex`
 3. `pageSize`